The Growing Global Demand for Power Stations in an Age of Outages

 Major Global Incidents (2025):

-- Indonesia (May 2, 2025): ~940,000 affected, ~9 hours – A power outage in Bali was restored for half of customers by 7:30 PM and fully by 1 AM the next day.
+- Indonesia (May 2, 2025): Approximately 940,000 people were affected for roughly 9 hours.
+A power outage in Bali was partially restored for half of customers by 7:30 PM.
+Subsequently, it was fully restored by 1 AM the next day.

 Understanding Portable Power Stations: A Defense Against Blackouts